 - 6 tablespoons salted butter room temperature, cut into small pieces

 - ½ cup heavy cream

-- 12 ounces good quality milk chocolate, chopped
+- 12 ounces milk chocolate baking bar chopped

-- Make the Shortbread: Preheat the oven to 325 degrees F. Line a 13×9 inch baking pan with parchment paper and set aside.
+- Preheat the oven to 325 degrees F. Line a 13x9 inch baking pan with parchment paper and set aside.
 In the bowl of a stand mixer, add softened butter and mix until smooth.
-Add the confectioners sugar and mix well until fully incorporated.
+Add the powdered sugar and mix well until fully incorporated.
 Add vanilla and mix 30 seconds more.
 Scrape down sides of the bowl as needed.
 With mixer off, add in flour and salt and mix on low until fully blended.
 Spread cookie dough evenly into prepared baking pan.
 Bake in preheated oven for approximately 18-22 minutes or until cookie dough is golden brown in color.
 Remove from oven and set aside to cool.

 - Store bars in fridge in airtight container.
 They will keep for a few weeks if stored properly